-The young people we work with may be experiencing severe or complex mental health problems and neuro-developmental disorders.
-These have a significant impact on the child’s development and cause distress to the child and their carers.
+The children and young people we work with may be experiencing severe or complex mental health problems and neuro-developmental disorders.
+These have a significant impact on the child’s development and can cause distress to them and their carers.

-Together, we create goals and keep track of how the child or young person is doing to make sure the support is helping, with regular reviews to think about treatment options.
+Together, we create goals and keep track of how the child or young person is doing to make sure the support is helping.
+We hold regular reviews to think about treatment options.
 Children and young people may need different types of treatment depending on their age and developmental stage.

-The service also offers information and support evenings for parents and carers of young people who self- harm, and non-violent resistance sessions for parents and carers to allow them to confidently de-escalate conflict at home.
+We also offer information and support evenings for parents and carers of young people who self-harm, and non-violent resistance sessions for parents and carers to allow them to confidently de-escalate conflict at home.

 The Community CAMHS teams are made up of community psychiatric nurses, therapists, family support workers, specialist practitioners, peer support workers, psychologists, non-medical prescribers and psychiatrists.

 The first appointment will be an assessment to see what support is needed.
 A worker will be allocated to the child or young person and further appointments will be arranged if they are needed.